The natural wealth of Ukraine

 The area of the basin is about 60,000 sq. km.
 (50,000 sq. km. within Ukrainian border).
 The eastern part of the Donetsk Basin is located in Rostov oblast of Russia.
 Industrial coal mining began in 1795.

-This region, in east-central Ukraine, is industrial heartland of the country and one of the major heavy-industrial and mining-metallurgical complexes of Europe.
-The region is the most urbanized, and russified area of Ukraine.
-The key cities are Kharkov, Dnepropetrovsk, and Donetsk.
+This region in east-central Ukraine is the industrial heartland of the country and one of the major heavy-industrial and mining-metallurgical complexes of Europe.
+This region is the most urbanized and russified area of Ukraine.
+Kharkov, Dnepropetrovsk and Donetsk are the main cities.

 Ukraine is rich in building materials (granite, marble, labradorite, chalk, marl, sandstone).
-The largest reserves of granite and labradorite are found in Zhitomir oblast.
+The largest reserves of granite and labradorite are found in Zhitomir region.

-In the volume of Ukrainian industrial production mining industry accounts for 11,1%.
+In the volume of Ukrainian industrial production mining industry accounts for about 11%.